coffeemesh/obsidian-checkboxReorder/README.md

 **More Infos**

-For questions, issues, or feature requests, please visit the [plugin's GitHub repository](https://github.com/Erl-koenig/obsidian-dailyPrompt).
+For questions, issues, or feature requests, please visit the [plugin's GitHub repository](https://github.com/Erl-koenig/obsidian-checkboxReorder).

 Made by:
 [Erl-koenig](https://github.com/Erl-koenig),
-Thanks to [lukemt](https://github.com/lukemt) for contributing to the project
+Thanks to [lukemt](https://github.com/lukemt) for contributing to the project Thanks to [coffeemesh](https://github.com/coffeemesh) for contributing to the project

 ## Say Thanks 🙏